Dnipro River Integrated Vision

 Photo – © Oleksandr Malyon

 This website is a ‘popular version’ of the work we have done in 10 months.
-There is a report in Ukrainian and English that can be downloaded for free.
-In this report there are many links to articles, research, archives that can be looked at.
+A report is available in both Ukrainian and English, and can be downloaded for free.
+This report includes numerous links to articles, research, and archives that can be explored.

 -